 Susan Albert retired from her 42-year educational career in 2015 where she served as teacher, administrator, professor and principal.

 Susan serves as Board Chair.
-She represents the northern portion of the Wenatchee School District, and began her service in January 2018.
+She represents a portion of the Wenatchee School District, and began her service in January 2018.

 Dr. Michelle Price